dannylol19/sail/README.md

 # sail
-Simple Assembly Inspired Language (SAIL) is my own simple assembly language that I'm making which has a custom virtual machine which runs the bytecode and an Assembler to generate the bytecode (coming soon) The language is inspired by the x86 assembly language
+Simple Assembly Inspired Language (SAIL) is a very barebones assembly language inspired by the x86 assembly language.
+Currently the repo has code for the virtual machine to run sail bytecode.
+Goals:
+  Finish designing language. (add more instructions, add more functionality like ascii string etc..)
+  Implement an assembler to assemble sail assembly into sail bytcode.